nikhartman/wedding/README.md

 ![wedding](/images/wedding_sticker.png?raw=true "Merging")

-Justin Grimes (@justgrimes) and Ann Galloway (@gallowann) are getting married.
-This crappy website is dedicated to their love.
+Strom Borman and Katy Huff are getting married.
+Katy borrowed this websited source from Justin Grimes.
+Thanks for keeping stuff open, internet.
+This website is where you can find info about Katy and Strom's Wedding.